sylabs/examples/database/mariadb/README.md

 <br>

-Then, make all the necessary directories:
+Then, make the necessary directory:

 ```
-$ mkdir -p mariadb/{db,run,log,etc,conf}
+$ mkdir db
 ```

 <br>